What Is Financial Aid and How Does It Work?

 - Work-study funds: Wages are usually paid directly to you by your employer about every two weeks, but no less frequently than once per month.

-Many scholarships also require their recipients to maintain a minimum grade point average (GPA) in order to continue qualifying for funds.
+Many scholarships also require their recipients to maintain a minimum grade point average (GPA) to continue to qualify for funds.
 Falling behind on your academic obligations or using your financial aid for non-educational purposes can sometimes disqualify you for further disbursements.

 What Does Financial Aid Cover?

-Some students assume that getting financial aid will mean that 100 percent of their expenses will be covered during their time in school.
+Some students assume that getting financial aid means that 100 percent of their school expenses are covered.
 But that is rarely the case.
 The reality is more complicated.
 So, how much does financial aid cover?

 Many students end up with a financial aid package that covers a large enough portion of their educational expenses that going to school becomes financially manageable for them.
 Low-income students often qualify for a mix of federal grants and loans (and sometimes partial scholarships).
 Other students may have to rely solely on a mix of federal and private loans, small merit-based scholarships, and work-study options.

 So it's possible to pay for most of your education with financial aid.
 But you might be limited in the amount of student aid that you can receive, especially if you choose an expensive school or already generate a significant income.
-Plus, the federal government, as well as many private lenders, will only allow you to borrow up to a certain amount.
+Plus, the federal government and many private lenders will only allow you to borrow up to a certain amount.
 It might be up to you to find other ways to cover the cost of whatever portion is left over.